The Top 20 Japanese Restaurants in Singapore

 Total Scores

 It’s safe to say that guests will never run out of meal options when dining here.
-However, it doesn’t really have a budget-friendly menu, with its cheapest lunch set costing about $80.
+However, the menu wasn’t super budget-friendly, with its cheapest lunch set costing about $80.

 Pros